-In recent years, I have been honored by outstanding teacher awards from both the West Virginia University Foundation and the Eberly College of Arts and Sciences, as well as the Caperton Award for Excellence in the Teaching of Writing.
+In recent years, I have been recognized by outstanding teacher awards from the West Virginia University Foundation and WVU's Eberly College of Arts and Sciences, as well as the Caperton Award for Excellence in the Teaching of Writing.
 I was also a Faculty Fellow of the WVU Honors College.

 To view some recent syllabi, click on the course titles below: